LeonChenTw/grpc-proxy/README.md

-Grpc With Java Proxy instead of generating stubs, without restriction of single method param and cross language RPC
+Grpc With Java Proxy instead of generating stubs, without restriction of single method param and cross language RPC Fork from https://github.com/supercharger/grpc-proxy, and remove HelloResponse depedency from ResponseMarshaller, so it can support any response type.
+Now it only supports 5 parameters, and you can modify MessageTransfer.java to add more parameters.

 Build
 ==============================================